 At this point the Agency should have been able to refer to its Stakeholder Communication Plan and put in measures to engage with the media and the public.
 Instead they withdrew some staff from the telephones and moved them to processing applications.
 According to the NAO report into the crisis (27 October 1999, pg 47) at peak periods in Liverpool the telephone service was virtually shut down.

-At this point the Agency could have increased their channels of communication to engage with their key stakeholders.
+At this point the Agency could have increased their channels of communication to engage with their key stakeholders (see 52 ways to engage with stakeholders).
 Instead they altered their recorded message to advise callers to write to the Agency and provided a fax number.
 The number of written queries quickly exceeded the Agency’s ability to cope

 Without adequate information the feeling of panic increased and applicants were forced to join queues of thousands outside the passport offices.
 The Agency responded by buying umbrellas and luncheon vouchers.

 By August 1999 compensation payments to the public totaled approximately £161,000 and were continuing to rise.
 The National Audit Office (NAO) estimated that the total cost to the Agency would be around £12.6 million.
-This estimate excluded £9 million in lost business borne by Siemens Business Services (another of the agencies key stakeholders).
+This estimate excluded £9 million in lost business borne by Siemens Business Services (another of the passport agency's 'key player' stakeholders).

 When the NAO published their report the Agency were considering measures to cope with demand during busy periods including: expanding the telephone enquiry service; and improving the information it made available to the public through advertising and via the internet.
 Sounds like they started to write their Stakeholder Engagement Plan lets hope it got finished!